lucyllewy/macOS-Linux-VM-with-Rosetta/README.md

 When you start the RosettaVM app, you should be prompted by the app to select a Linux installer ISO.

-- [Ubuntu 22.04 Desktop](https://cdimage.ubuntu.com/jammy/daily-live/current/jammy-desktop-arm64.iso) (This is a daily build of the ISO and is classed as unstable, meaning that any poarticular day's download may have bugs - There is currently no 'stable' ISO for the desktop release)
+- [Ubuntu 22.04 Desktop](https://cdimage.ubuntu.com/jammy/daily-live/current/jammy-desktop-arm64.iso) (This is a daily build of the ISO and is classed as unstable, meaning that any particular day's download may have bugs - There is currently no 'stable' ISO for the desktop release)
 - [Ubuntu 22.04 Server](https://cdimage.ubuntu.com/releases/22.04/release/ubuntu-22.04-live-server-arm64.iso)

 Once you've supplied the app with an installation ISO file it should start the